jacob-ae/vscode-extension-marketplace-switcher/README.md

 **Switch VSCodium/VS Code/Cursor between the Cursor marketplace, Open VSX registry, Microsoft Marketplace, or a custom gallery.**

-This extension only edits `product.json → extensionsGallery`.
-Your settings/themes/extensions remain.
+**VS Code/VSCodium**: Edits `product.json → extensionsGallery` to switch the built-in Extensions view.
+**Cursor**: Uses VSIX-based installation to install extensions from any marketplace without modifying Cursor's internal configuration.

+Your settings/themes/extensions remain unchanged.

 > I built this on a whim after wanting VSCodium
 > but still being able to selectively pull in extensions from other marketplaces when needed.
 > Hope you enjoy it! :) **Jacob **